Your fingers, hand and wrist can get injured when sliding into a base. A tool to help protect this critical part of your body is a sliding mitt.

 This sliding mitt has rigid plates on both the top and bottom sides of the hand.
 Their purpose is to help prevent fingers from jamming and to help prevent fractures to the small bones in the fingers, hand and wrist.

-EvoShield's mitt has two types of straps on it.
+EvoShield's sliding glove has two types of straps on it.
 There is a "protective stabilization strap" on each side of the wrist and "compression straps" designed to keep the mitt on the hand properly.
 You can adjust the strap as needed to change the amount of tightness around your wrist.

 Contains two different straps which compress and stabilize the hand

-Has a thumb hole, giving you the flexibility to keep the thumb in or out
+Has a thumb hole, giving you the option and flexibility to keep the thumb in or out

-Great protective features - all that you'd need in a sliding mitt
+Great protective features - has all that you'd need in a sliding mitt

 You can't use it on both hands - each one is made either for the left or the right hand